miketarr/Spring-Thing/README.md

 A mechanical spring calculator and design tool written in C#.

-Intended for design of:
+Intended for design of: Compression springs, Extension springs, Torsion springs
-  Compression springs
-  Extension springs
-  Torsion springs